Interstate 4: Major intersections

+State Road 400F

+State Road 400F, known locally as both North Frontage Road and South Frontage Road, are a pair of bi-directional frontage roads for I-4 (SR 400) in unincorporated Hillsborough County, mostly in Plant City.
+South Frontage Road's western terminus is at SR 39A (Paul Buchman Highway/North Wheeler Street) and runs for 4.474 mi to County Line Road.
+North Frontage Road's western terminus is at South Frontage Road, where it passes under I-4 and runs 4.491 mi to Swindell Road.

 In politics

-In the 2004 US presidential election, the I-4 corridor, a commonly used term to refer to the counties in which I-4 runs through and a site of significant population growth, was a focus of political activity within the swing state of Florida.
+In the 2004 US presidential election in Florida, the I-4 corridor, a commonly used term to refer to the counties in which I-4 runs through and a site of significant population growth, was a focus of political activity within the swing state.
 Communities along the I-4 corridor were perceived by both major political parties as having higher proportions of undecided voters as compared to more Republican- or Democratic-leaning portions of the state.
-It played an equally key role in the 2008 US presidential election, but, whereas the corridor had voted heavily for George W. Bush in 2004, which helped Bush win the state, in 2008, it swung behind Democratic candidate Barack Obama, helping Obama win Florida.
+It played an equally key role in the 2008 US presidential election in Florida, but the corridor voted heavily for George W. Bush in 2004, which helped Bush win the state.
+In 2008, it swung behind Democratic candidate Barack Obama, helping Obama win Florida.

-Between 1996 and 2012, the I-4 corridor had voted for the statewide winner.
+Between 1996 and 2012, the I-4 corridor voted for the statewide winner.
 However, in the 2016 and 2020 elections, Republican Donald Trump carried the state without winning the region.
 The Republicans carried the region three times while the Democrats carried the region five times in the past eight presidential elections.
 Republicans George H. W. Bush and George W. Bush won more votes than other candidates in 1992, 2000, and 2004, while Democrats Bill Clinton, Barack Obama, Hillary Clinton, and Joe Biden captured the region's vote total in the elections of 1996, 2008, 2012, 2016, and 2020.

+Trump again won the 2024 United States presidential election in Florida.
+WKMG-TV reported that because of the size of his victory of more than 13%, Florida was no longer a swing state.
+Noting that Trump had won all nine central Florida counties except Orange County, the station said that "the days of the I-4 corridor being a thing [are] no more".